-Historic and cultural resources are sites, structures, districts, objects, and buildings within Milwaukie that reflect the city's unique architectural, archaeological, and historical heritage.
+Historic and cultural resources are sites, structures, districts, objects, and buildings within Milwaukie that reflect the city's unique architectural, archaeological, and historical heritage, such as Milwaukie's Pioneer Cemetery.
 The city maintains an inventory of historic and cultural sites, consistent with state and federal regulations.